Visit Uzbekistan – 20 Amazing places to visit in Uzbekistan

 For most travelers, this doubly landlocked country is somehow deep inside our imaginary of being a faraway Silk Route nation, full of exotic people, ancient architecture and where Alexander the Great fell in love with Roxana- his future wife.

-🛂 I entered Uzbekistan four times:
+🛂 I entered Uzbekistan five times:

 - July 2004 – Border of KZ 🇰🇿 – fly out to IR 🇮🇷 – Backpacking Central Asia

 - June 2012 – Border of KZ 🇰🇿 to TJ 🇹🇯 – Central Asia Rally

 - June 2012 – Border of AF 🇦🇫 to TJ 🇹🇯 – Driving alone

 - July 2012 – Border of TJ 🇹🇯 to KG 🇰🇬 – Driving with my wife